VeronicaGlez/Red_warbler/README.md

 **[bin](/bin)**

-This folder will contain scripts to analyze SNPs dataset.
+This folder will contain scripts to evaluate population structure, genetic diversity and admixture.

 **[data](/data)**

-This folder will contain a .txt file with a link to raw data sequences in drive.
+This folder will contain a .vcf file with SNPs dataset and .str file for run fastStructure.

 **[graphics](/graphics)**